 Do I need a UK Data Protection representative after Brexit?

-Brexit has resulted in some confusion over the resultant data protection requirements to adhere to.
+Brexit has resulted in some confusion over the resulting data protection requirements to adhere to.
 EU data protection no longer applies in the UK.
 That means many UK organisations will now need to appoint an EU data protection representative.
 At the same time, many EU-based companies must now appoint a UK data protection representative.
 How these appointments apply depends upon location; if an organisation does not have a UK office then it is required to have a UK representative.
 Today we take a closer look to answer the question: Do I need a UK data protection representative after Brexit?

 From 1st January 2021, any UK companies not having an establishment in any EU member states will need an EU Representative if:

 - They process the personal data of individuals located in the EU (regardless of their citizenship), for the provision of goods or services

 - The company monitors the behaviour of EU data subjects (i.e. targeted ad campaigns on search engines)